-The study was carried out in Port Hart, Rivers State.
-Port Harcourt is located in the South East of Nigeria, in the Niger delta region within the South - South geo- political Zone of Nigeria.
+The study was carried out in Port Harcourt, Rivers State.
+Port Harcourt is located in the South East of Nigeria, in the Niger delta region within the South- South geo- political Zone of Nigeria.
 Rivers State has been reported to have the highest HIV prevalence of all the 36 states in Nigeria.
 Within Port Harcourt there are two local government areas: Obio-Akpor and Port Harcourt City (Phalga).
-Three hundred and seventy -four (374) registered community pharmacies are spread across the two local government areas.
+Three hundred and seventy four (374) registered community pharmacies are spread across the two local government areas as at the time of the study.